 Figure 2-3 shows that 24 of the businesses consulted are currently exporters, either to elsewhere in the EU or outside the EU.
 For 17 of these businesses, exports account for more than 10% of sales.
-It should be noted that in the HotSW area as a whole, around 25% of businesses engage in export activity.
-There are therefore differences between the group of firms interviewed for this study and the population of businesses as a whole.

 Figure 2-3: Exporting activity